 - Fit Fruit & Vegetable Wash

 Ingredients Notes and Cooking Tips

-- Types of Citrus.
-Any citrus can be dehydrated, as long as the slices are super thin and pat dry before put into the oven.
+Types of Citrus.
+Any citrus can be dehydrated, as long as the slices are super thin and patted dry before put into the oven.
 The one exception here for me is pomelo, which look like swollen grapefruit with greenish skins.
 Pomelo almost always have disproportionately more white pith than other citrus, which makes them very bitter.
 I get organic citrus from the Santa Monica Farmers Market on Wednesdays, or any grocery store that carries organic citrus.

 Dried Oranges and Citrus Recipe

 - 2-3 oranges like regular oranges, mandarins, cara cara (pink), or blood oranges, which are pictured above